-County offices of the Human Services Department (state-administered).
+County offices of the state Department of Human Services (state-administered).

 Burial expenses provided for SSI recipients, including disabled recipients who received special monthly benefits under section 1619(a) of the Social Security Act.
 Payment of up to \$200 toward funeral expenses if available resources of the deceased are insufficient to cover costs and no other person will assume expenses.
 No payment is made when resources available from all sources total \$600 or more.